Painting contractors in

 Licensing Requirements

 Illinois does not require state licensing for painters.
-However, contractors performing work over $1,000 must register with the Illinois Department of Labor as a contractor.
-No exam required for painting-specific license, but general contractor registration requires proof of insurance and bonding.
+However, contractors performing work over $1,000 must register with the Illinois Department of Labor as a roofing contractor if doing any roofing work, or comply with local business licensing.
+No state exam required for painting specifically.

 Permit Requirements